evecleison/weather-app-web/README-en.md

 # Weather Web App
+Web application developed with HTML, CSS, and JavaScript that displays the weather conditions of a city and the 5-day weather forecast using the external API from the OpenWeatherMap platform.

 ## Description
 This is a responsive web application that allows users to search and view real-time weather information for any city.
 It displays: